daytona/backbone.asyncautocomplete/README.md

 ### Default DOM methods

-This script makes an effort not to assume anything about how you might set states and name your CSS classes.
-There was, however, some occations upon which the script need to change markup in the DOM without calling the `template` methods.
+This script makes an effort not to assume anything about how you might set states or name your CSS classes.
+There are, however, some occations upon which the script need to change markup in the DOM without calling the `template` methods.
 These occations are when the collection is fetching models, on fetch error and on model selection (using enter and arrow keys).

 The classes follow the [SUIT syntax](http://suitcss.github.io).
-If theres classes are not toy your liking. overwrite the Autocomplete's `onSync`, `onError` and `onRequest` methods.
+If these classes are not to your liking, overwrite the Autocomplete's `onSync`, `onError` and `onRequest` methods.
 As well as the Item's `onSelect` method.